sherryhli/Extriviaganza/GameBackendSocketIO/README.md

 This event is emitted by the server if a player tries to use a `userId` that's already being used by another player in their game.

+## Worker

+The worker continuously makes GET requests to the `/random` endpoint of [QbQuestionsAPI](https://github.com/sherryhli/Extriviaganza/tree/master/QbQuestionsAPI) in order to populate the Redis cache upfront with questions of all levels.
+The cache is implemented as a collection of sets, with questions of each level being in a separate set, e.g. `questions:MiddleSchool`, `questions:HighSchool`, etc. Sets were chosen over lists as they decrease the likelihood of requests made close in time returning the same question, and also limits memory usage as only unique questions are stored in each set.

+The worker should be scaled down as we approach the 25 MB memory limit of free Heroku Redis (not likely anytime soon since there aren't enough questions in [QbQuestionsAPI](https://github.com/sherryhli/Extriviaganza/tree/master/QbQuestionsAPI)'s database).
+Although there is an LRU eviction policy, it will result in loss of an entire set of questions, which is not ideal.

 ## Deployment

 The backend is deployed to Heroku at https://extriviaganza.herokuapp.com.
 There are currently two test endpoints: `/test1` and `/test2` that serve as very simple clients.